mustachemo/Satellite-Image-Segmentation/README.md

 ## Introduction

-Uncertainty quantification is crucial in critical applications like space object detection.
-This project aims to implement techniques to measure uncertainty in image segmentation models using MC dropout and other UQ techniques.
+Uncertainty quantification is crucial in critical applications like space object detection and segmentation.
+This project aims to implement techniques to measure uncertainty in image segmentation models (UNet) using MC dropout and other UQ techniques.

 ## Installation